Free Google Ads Performance Grader

 Within that other 40%, there are a surprising number of alternatives.
 Traffic may not be as high, but neither is competition for keywords and eyeballs—and, perhaps most appealingly, costs are usually lower, too.
 This makes it easier to test out new networks to strengthen your marketing plan with a cross-platform strategy.

 We asked industry experts about their favorite marketing channels, and we narrowed it down to these top 10.
-Here are channels you need to test out if you’re looking to broaden your marketing strategy.
+Here are the marketing channels you need to test out if you’re looking to broaden your strategy.

 It’s simple: ROI diminishes over time on well-worn networks because users grow accustomed to ads and learn to tune them out, said Ketan Pande, founder of entrepreneurial network Goodvitae.